bibanon/py8chan/README.rst

 Documentation
 -------------

 This library extends the classes of `BASC-py4chan <https://github.com/bibanon/BASC-py4chan>`_.
-For the most part, it inherits all functions and remains compatible.
+For the most part, it inherits most functions and remains compatible.
 See the BASC-py4chan documentation for more info.

 `BASC-py4chan Documentation <http://basc-py4chan.readthedocs.org/en/latest/index.html>`_